 offers best practices to help districts evaluate their curriculum quality and review use cases for implementing K-8 adaptive math software.

 New learning standards and the reorganization of math instruction impact the selection and evaluation of new K-8 adaptive math courseware.
 Developing an RFP for a core subject such as math can be a complex and lengthy process.
 This interactive RFP tool

 - Comparing key criteria for an effective adaptive math program that are specific to your district.

-Each mathematical concept can be rated as not important, nice to have, or very important to prioritize and organize individual concepts at a more granular and practical level.
+- Rating each mathematical concept as not important, nice to have, or very important to prioritize and organize individual concepts at a more practical level.

-Next is a checklist of additional questions for potential vendors concerning technology requirements, implementation, professional development, data needs, assessment, and standards.
+- Provides a questions checklist concerning technology requirements, implementation, professional development, data needs, assessment, and standards.
 Districts may select some or all of these questions to include in the final RFP.

 Want to read more stories like this?